rjsmethurst/visualising_research/README.md

 # visualising_research
 All data and code to make plots from Smethurst et al. (2016) MNRAS, 463, 2986 for Oxford's visualising research scheme.

-Within the project folder, at the command line:
+Within the project folder, at the command line, type:

     jupyter notebook